Q. Who is Broken Bow Cabin Lodging?

 Q.Where are the boat ramps?

 Beavers Bend Marina is located on Stevens Gap Road within 3-6 miles from most of our Broken Bow cabins.
 There are four other boat ramps in Carson Creek and Stevens Gap also within 3-6 miles of your vacation cabin.

 Q. Are water craft rentals available?
 Yes – pontoon boats, fishing boats and Jet Ski rentals are available at Beavers Bend Marina.

-Q. Do you have any cabins that have direct access to ATV riding?
+Q. Do you have any cabins in Broken Bow that have direct access to ATV riding?
 No. We don’t promote any of our cabins as “direct access” to ATV trails.
 ATVs are allowed in designated areas of the Ouachita National Forest.
 It is illegal to ride on any state or county roads or to cross Hwy 259 on 4-wheelers.
 Please visit the below link for more information on ATV riding. http://www.mccurtaincountygetaways.com/atv_riding.php .
 ATV rules and areas are changing constantly so we don’t promote any area.
-Please be sure you’re in a legal area before you ride because they will ticket you.
+Please be sure you are in a legal area before you ride because they will ticket you to the tune of $150 per person.
 Also be sure you know the rules and equipment required when riding in Oklahoma.